Actions & Inputs

 Fixed and full width

-Full width - size responsive to the container it is applied to.
+Full width - size responsive to container

 Note